xot/ssst/README.md

   `./yyyy/mm/dd/title/comment.x.y.mdc`,
   where `x.y.` is the comment numbering scheme.
 Here .1 is first main comment, .2 second main comment, ...  and so `comment.x.y.mdc` is the y-th response to the x-th main comment.
 - Media stored with post/page in the same directory are copied to the output tree (i.e files with extension `.jpg`, `.gif`, `.pdf` and `.png`) keeping their metadata (i.e modification times).
+In markdown these mediafiles should be referenced with a trailing dot-slash like "./name-of-image.png".
+Otherwise they will show up in posts themselves but not elsewhere, for example the home page which needs to know where in the source tree the image is located.

 # Generated input